Login: form-based session auth

 Three pieces of the framework that are easy to miss until you need them: cookies as first-class context primitives, forms that opt out of WebSocket interception for the auth round-trip, and server-initiated state updates for everything after the page loads.

-Try it right here.
-Any username; the password is secret.
-After the dashboard loads, watch for the welcome message — it's pushed from the server ~500ms after the WebSocket connects, no client poll involved:
+Try it in a new tab — any username; the password is secret.
+After the dashboard loads, watch for the welcome message: it's pushed from the server ~500ms after the WebSocket connects, no client poll involved.

 The state struct